tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 12. Instructor Do: Concatenating DataFrames (5 min)

-The instructor provides an overview of concatenation and then proceeds into live coding how to concatenate DataFrames.
+In this section, you will provide an overview of concatenation and then live code how to concatenate DataFrames.
 Data for this activity was retrieved from [Kaggle](http://kaggle.com).

 **Files:**